redox-os/book/src/porting-applications.md

 If you want to add your recipe on the [build system](https://gitlab.redox-os.org/redox-os/redox) to become a Redox package on the [build server](https://static.redox-os.org/pkg/), read the [package policy](#package-policy) below.

 After this you can submit your merge request with proper category, dependencies and comments.

-### Package Policy

-Before sending your recipe to upstream (to become a public package), you must follow these rules:

-#### Naming

-- The recipe name can't have dots, backslashes, and NULs

-#### Cross-Compilation

-- All recipes must use our cross-compilers, a Cookbook [template](#templates) does this automatically but it's not always possible, study the build system of your application or library to find these options or patch the configuration files.
-- Don't hardcode the CPU architecture on the recipe script (this would break the multi-arch support).

-#### Tarballs

-- Don't use the auto-generated tarballs from GitHub, they aren't static and don't verify the archive integrity.

-#### API Compatibility

-- Respect the API compatibility of C/C++ libraries, for example: if `openssl1` is available and some application need `openssl3`, you will create a recipe for `openssl3` and not rename the `openssl1`, as it will break the dependent packages.

-(Read [this](./developer-faq.md#why-cc-applications-and-libraries-are-hard-and-time-consuming-to-port) section to know why it's needed)

-#### Checksum

-- If your recipe download a tarball, you will need to create a BLAKE3 hash for it.
-You can learn how to do it [here](#create-a-blake3-hash-for-your-recipe).

-#### License

-- Don't package applications or libraries lacking a license.
-- Verify if the application has some license violation, in case of doubt ask us on the [chat](https://doc.redox-os.org/book/chat.html).
-- Non-free applications and assets should go to a subcategory of the `nonfree` category and be approved per license.

-### Testing Area

-Work-in-progress software ports goes to the `wip` category, be aware of these items during your packaging process:

-- A recipe is considered ready if it's mostly working inside of Redox.
-- All WIP recipes must have a `#TODO` on the beginning of the `recipe.toml` and explain what is missing.
-- BLAKE3 hashes for tarballs are optional (quick testing workflow)
-- Try to keep the recipe with the latest stable version of the application (the porting process can take months).
-- Once the recipe is ready, add the BLAKE3 hash if needed and move the folder to the appropriate category.

-#### Suggestions for TODOs

-These TODOs improve the packagers cooperation and understanding.

-- `not compiled or tested` - It means that your recipe may be fully or partially configured and with necessary dependencies.
-- `missing script for x: insert-the-link-for-build-instructions-here` - It means that your recipe is lacking the cross-compilation script for some build system, where `x` is the build system name.
-After `:` you will insert the link for the build instructions of the application or library, it will help other packagers to create the script for you.
-- `missing dependencies: insert-the-link-for-required-dependencies-here` - It means that the `build.dependencies` or `package.dependencies` data types are incomplete.
-- `probably wrong script: insert-the-link-for-build-instructions-here` - It means that you don't know yet if your script is working.
-- `probably wrong template: insert-the-link-for-build-instructions-here` - It means that you don't know yet if the Cookbook template is working.
-- `probably missing dependencies: insert-the-link-for-required-dependencies-here` - It means that you don't know yet if the required dependencies are satisfied.
-- `promote` - It means that the recipe is working and should be moved to the equivalent category at `recipes/*`

-Other TODOs are specific and won't be covered on this list.